 You can find out what a group of clustered words mean by doing principal component analysis (PCA) or dimensionality reduction with T-SNE, but this can sometimes be misleading because they oversimplify and leave a lot of information on the side.
 It’s a good way to get started (like logistic or linear regression in data science), but it isn’t cutting edge and it is possible to do it way better.

-We can also think of parts of words as vectors which represent their meaning.
-Imagine the word "undesirability."
-Using a morphological approach, which involves the different parts a word has, we would think of it as being made out of morphemes (word parts) like this: "Un + desire + able + ity."
+We can also think of parts of words as vectors that represent their meaning.
+Imagine the word “undesirability.”
+Using a morphological approach, which involves the different parts a word has, we would think of it as being made out of morphemes (word parts) like this: “Un + desire + able + ity.”
 Every morpheme gets its own vector.
-From this we can build a neural network that can compose the meaning of a larger unit, which in turn is made up of all of the morphemes.
+From this, we can build a neural network that can compose the meaning of a larger unit, which in turn is made up of all of the morphemes.

 Deep learning can also make sense of the structure of sentences with syntactic parsers.
 Google uses dependency parsing techniques like this, although in a more complex and larger manner, with their “McParseface” and “SyntaxNet.”